 The steamboat ROBERT E. LEE

-In 1870, the ROBERT E. LEE won a famed steamboat race against the Natchez, going from St. Louis, Missouri to New Orleans.
+In 1870, the ROBERT E. LEE won a race against the Natchez, going from New Orleans to St. Louis.
 The distance was 1857 km, and the Robert E. Lee made it in 3 days and 18 hours.
+That steamboat race later got famous.

 In September 1882, after 16 years of service, the ROBERT E. LEE caught fire 50 km north of New Orleans.
 21 people died in this accident.